For this tutorial we do not offer a free download of the pattern.

 Using a silver pencil, trace the pattern pieces onto the grain side of the leather.
 Mark the centers with a silver pencil or by making a small 1 mm notch in the leather (see the lines on the pattern).

-Also mark the position of the eyelets on parts P1.
+Also mark the position of the eyelets on the P1 parts.

 Pay attention to the positioning of the pieces on the leather skin, keep some scraps to make the lace (see step 18).